 Click within a measure and select the playback button to start playback from that measure.
 If you'd like to loop a region, choose Loop and click Set.
 The Start and Stop points appear on the barlines of the currently selected measure.
 Select and drag the start and stop points to adjust the region you are looping.
 Click the playback button to playback your looped region.
 By default, Use Count-Off Between Loops is selected.
 Deselect this option if you would like the loop to start automatically, without interruption.
 Click Clear to deselect the looped region and disable looping.

 Choose Display to see your display options for the music.
 Select or deselect Highlight Current Measure to control whether the currently selected measure is highlighted or not.
 Use the Cursor drop-down menu to change whether the playback cursor moves along each beat, flows evenly across a measure, or is off.

 Next to Zoom, use the + or - buttons to zoom in or out.
 Click the full-screen button to enable full-screen mode.

 To tune your instrument before playing, click the Tuner button.

 The Tune Your Instrument dialog box appears.
 The tuner, your instrument, the Concert Pitch of the note being played, the Transposed note (if you are playing a transposing instrument), and cents of the tuning pitch are displayed.
 Play your instrument or sing a pitch.
 The dial reacts to the pitch you are playing and shows if you are flat, in tune, or sharp.
 When you are finished, click Done.

-When you're ready to record a take, click on the record button.
-The Calibrate Microphone window appears.
-Follow the onscreen instructions and make sure your speakers' volume is loud enough so that your microphone picks up the test tone that is played during calibration.
-Click Test Your Mic.
+When you're ready to record a take, click .
+The Prepare to record dialog box appears.
+Follow the onscreen instructions.
+Make sure your speakers' volume is loud enough so that your microphone picks up the test tone.
+Click Test your microphone.

 If SmartMusic encounters a problem, follow the onscreen instructions to troubleshoot the issue or contact our Customer Success Team.